DeepTempo/docs/docs/snowflake.md

 Investigate specific sequences flagged as anomalies

 Note: If running on demo data let's use 2 as the id (valid IDs 1-1200)

+If you ran the inference with MITRE tactic mappings turned on you can dive even deeper using the [MITRE ATT&CK Classification doc here](/docs/miterclass.md)

 ## Notes
 - All commands require appropriate permissions for warehouse, compute pool, and task management